edwinmccracken/etl_project/README.md

     * https://www.apple.com/covid19/mobility

 ## Transform
+* Using Pandas
   * Load CSV into pandas
   * Create a filtered dataframe from specific columns
   * Drop rows that are missing and that we are not including in dataset
   * Rename columns
   * Split string into 4 columns and drop old columns
   * Transpose dataframe
   * Reset_index to make index a column

 ## Load
 * Use quickdatabasediagrams.com to create schema
-* Export schema as Postgres file
+  * Export schema as PostgreSQL file
+* Using pgAdmin 4
-* Create database in Postgres
+  * Create database in PostgreSQL
   * Import SQL queries in Postgres to create tables
+* Using Pandas, SQLAlchemy
   * Create database connection in pandas
   * Load dataframes into Postgres database
+* Using pgAdmin 4
-* Join tables on date
+  * Join tables on date in PostgreSQL

 ## Visualizations
-* Multiple lines charts
+* Use Matplotlib to create lines charts with multiple lines